peno022/google-advanced-search/README.md

 ## Parameters

-You can set these parameters below.
+You can set these parameters below as a search filter.
-When you do not specify them, the default values are set.
+If you didn't specify them, the filter is set to the default values.

 ### For Search Key Words